. . . .

 In 2017, Spektral joined the small cadre of string quartets to have ever dared to conjure the mesmerizing wormhole that is Morton Feldman’s six-hour masterpiece “String Quartet No. 2”.

-We sought out a small patch in Pages 20-24 of the monolithic score to track to an animation conveying the valence of a music endlessly shifting, wandering, and encouraging the listener to do the same.
+I sought out a small patch in Pages 20-24 of the monolithic score to track to an animation conveying the valence of a music endlessly shifting, wandering, and encouraging the listener to do the same.
 An unassuming square, borrowed from the graphical lexicon of the concert presenting organization, the Museum of Contemporary Art, serves as a heavily recurring motif throughout.

 . . .